GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/poromechanicsWellbore/Example.rst

 ####################################################
-PoroMechanical Models for Wellbore Problems
+Poromechanical Wellbore Problem
 ####################################################

 **Context**

-The main objective of this tutorial is to demonstrate how to use the internal wellbore mesh generator and poromechanical solvers in GEOSX to tackle wellbore problems in porous media.
-In this tutorial, a poroplastic model is applied to find the solution of rock deformation within the vicinity of a vertical wellbore, considering elastoplastic deformation, fluid diffusion and poromechanical coupling effect.
+The main objective of this example is to demonstrate how to use the internal wellbore mesh generator and poromechanical solvers in GEOSX to tackle wellbore problems in porous media.
+In this example, a poroplastic model is applied to find the solution of rock deformation within the vicinity of a vertical wellbore, considering elastoplastic deformation, fluid diffusion and poromechanical coupling effect.
 To do so, a single phase flow solver is fully coupled with a Lagrangian mechanics solver and the Extended Drucker-Prager model (see :ref:`TwoInvariantPlasticity`) is chosen as the material model for the solid domain.
 We first solve this problem with a poroelastic model and verify the modeling results with the corresponding analytical solutions.
 Then, the verified case is modified to test a poroplastic version, whose results are compared with the ones obtained from the poroelastic case to highlight the impact of plasticity in this specific problem.

 **Objectives**

-At the end of this tutorial you will know:
+At the end of this example you will know:

   - how to construct meshes for wellbore problems with the internal wellbore mesh generator,
   - how to specify initial and boundary conditions, such as reservoir properties, in-situ stresses, mixed loading (mechanical and fluid) at wellbore wall and far-field constraints,